0b01/rickyhan.com/_posts/2018-04-16-the-best-kept-secret-rust-feature.markdown

 )
 ```

-You can `impl Debug` for individual components, for example:
+Also, it is not mutually exclusive with `impl Debug` for individual components, for example:

 ```rust
 impl Debug for Type {